The IBG Process:

 - Should you sell now or hold on and attempt to grow?

-- Financial buyers, primarily interested in a company’s return on equity, investment, burden on management and cash flow.
+- Financial buyers, primarily interested in a company’s return on equity, investment, burden on management, and cash flow.

 - Strategic or synergistic buyers looking for companies that will create new and enhanced values within their existing businesses.
-These buyers may pay much more than intrinsic value for a business due to the unique acquisition attributes specific to that buyer.
+These buyers may pay much more than intrinsic value for a business, due to the unique acquisition attributes specific to that buyer.

-- Sell all, or part, of your business now
+- Sell all or part of your business now.

-- Hold on and try to grow, making strategic changes to increase value
+- Hold on and try to grow, making strategic changes to increase value.

-- Delay the business sale and try to pick market cycles to capture more value
+- Delay the business sale and try to pick market cycles to capture more value.

 - Conveying complete and accurate information

-- Articulating the value drivers
+- Articulating your company’s value drivers

 - Confidentiality Notices